JL-J/student-directory/README.md

 # student-directory

-The student directory script allows you to manage the list of students enrolled at Villains Academy.
+A simple project during the Makers pre-course to develop a student directory script which allows you to manage the list of students enrolled at Villains Academy.

+## Objectives of exercise ##
+Practise writing Ruby code including methods, loops, opening/saving/loading files.

 ## How to use ##
 ``` shell